programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ```

-Save and reload in the browser and you should see a webpage with nine differently coloured spheres (Figure 5).
+Save the index.html file and reload in the browser and you should see a webpage with nine differently coloured spheres (Figure 5).

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-05.png" alt="Webpage with 9 spheres of different colours in a vertical line." caption="Figure 5.
 Webpage with nine differently coloured spheres." %}

-### Adding the Information Panels and Map
+### Texturing Planes: Adding the Information Panels and Map
-You will now add the 3 information panels that the viewer will see at the start: the references (gallery3, on the left), the instructions (gallery, middle) and the key to the techniques (gallery2, on the right).
-The panels will be simple 2D planes that we will add textures to.
+You will now add the panel for the key (gallery2, on the right) and the other 2 information panels that the viewer will see at the start: the references (gallery3, on the left) and the instructions (gallery, middle).
+The panels will be simple 2D planes that you will add textures to.
 The left and right panels will not change.
 However the central instruction panel will disappear when the user clicks a jar and the information panel for that community will appear.
 You will do this by toggling the visibility of different panels off and on instead of changing the texture on the plane (which would also be implementable).

 You want the information panels to face the camera, and the default planes do this.
 You will give the planes image ‘textures’ that contain text describing the individual artefacts.
 These textures are jpeg and png files and they all have pixels dimensions of 2<sup>n</sup> by 2<sup>n</sup>, eg 4096 × 2048.
 This helps with efficient rendering.
 The larger the image files, the longer they take to load, and very large images may not load at all.
 By default only one side (the 'front') of a panel is textured.
 Here the dimensions of the panels match the image texture dimensions.
 In situations where they do not match, different options, including image tiling can be used.

 The use of images with text (created and exported from any graphics program such as Affinity Designer or PowerPoint) is one way to show text.
 There are [alternatives](https://threejs.org/manual/#en/creating-text).

-Textures need to be loaded by a 'TextureLoader'.
+Textures need to be loaded by a ```TextureLoader```.
 After loading each texture a set of lower-resolution images (a [mipmap](https://en.wikipedia.org/wiki/Mipmap)) gets generated for it.
 The renderer will automatically use one of the lower-resolution images for when the texture appears small or far away.
 Using lower-resolution images for areas covering less pixels is not only more efficient, it can prevent image 'shimmering'.
 Mipmap creation is one of the reasons for using images of 2<sup>n</sup> by 2<sup>n</sup> dimensions, but the creation of the down-sampled image sets takes processing time.

 First you declare the variables, **after** the following code: